jaredly/j3/Roadmap.md

     Unlesssssss I kinda ditch lexical, and do my very own rich text?

   - [ ]
-- [ ] ok now selections need boundariessss
+- [x] ok now selections need boundariessss

+- [ ] um, I need some tests for selections.
+How do I do it.

 Here's what I'm thinking